 If you're unhappy with your mobile provider’s response, start a case via Resolver.

 If you find that your mobile provider has not provided adequate service in resolving your complaint, you should contact your mobile provider through Resolver – explain your issue clearly, as they may be unaware that they’re providing a poor level of service.

 How do I unlock my phone?

-If you have a phone that was previously locked to a certain provider, there are a number of options available for unlocking it.
+If your phone is locked to one provider, there are several options available for unlocking it.